pharmbio/robotlab/README.md

 <tr>
 <td>z3-solver</td>
 <td>
-SMT-solver used in the cellpainter scheduler.
+SMT-solver used in the robotlab scheduler.
 </td>
 </tr>